• Skip to primary navigation

 Instructions

-• Add the peppers and onions to the skillet and saute until onions are translucent.
+• Add the peppers and onions to the pan and cook until onions are translucent.

-• Add the chopped bacon, garlic and the scallions.
+• Add the bacon, garlic and scallions and cook approximately 1 minute while stirring.

 Notes